JestVA/JestVA/README.md

 I think about UI more than just a surface, but in terms of first principles.
 Every abstraction and primitive needs to earn its space.
 Right tool for the right frame!

-🔈 Did you ever wonder <a href="https://soundcloud.com/dorin-dumitrascuta/thursday_afternoon?si=035f365f2b074c90ba01d0e2637155e9&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing" target="_blank" rel="noopener noreferrer">
-  how a financial market sounds</a>?
+🔈 Did you ever wonder <a href="https://soundcloud.com/dorin-dumitrascuta/thursday_afternoon?si=035f365f2b074c90ba01d0e2637155e9&utm_source=clipboard&utm_medium=text&utm_campaign=social_sharing" target="_blank">how a financial market sounds</a>?
 I sampled a 1-min BTC candle streamed byte by byte on a regular Thursday afternoon.